mike-engel/jwt-cli/README.md

 cargo build --release
 ```

+It's important to note that while the release binary is called `jwt`, the default name is called `jwt-cli`.
+If you want to build the `jwt` binary, add `--bin jwt` to your build commands.

 If it built successfully, you should be able to run the command from the `target` folder.
+If you built the `jwt` binary, use that below instead of `jwt-cli`.

 ```sh
 # on macOS/linux